 Technology marches forward every day.
 A device that was a “must have” last year is a relic today.
 I’ve shown what tech I used to bring with me, so I thought it would be interesting to see “what’s in my bag” when I go on a trip nowadays.

 I’ll start out by saying that while I’d like to have the newest technology, I hardly ever do.
 If something works for me, I’m gonna keep using it.
-Case in point, I’m writing this from a 6 year old MacBook Air.
+Case in point, I wrote this on a 7-year-old MacBook Air.
 When the battery stopped holding a charge, I replaced it…all it took was a $70 kit from Amazon and 15 minutes to install.
 At the same time, I also clean installed High Sierra OS.
 This computer is as “like new” as it’s ever going to be.
 I’m sure Apple would have preferred me to buy a new one but this works just fine to write this article, thank you very much.